OpenPecha/stt-documentation/Documentation/training_history.md

 - CPU: AMD® Ryzen 9 7900 12-core processor × 24
 - RAM: 64.0 GiB

+The model was trained for about ~8 days

 ##### Hyperparameters
  - per_device_train_batch_size=8
  - gradient_accumulation_steps=2
- - num_train_epochs=25
+ - num_train_epochs=40
  - fp16=True
  - learning_rate=3e-5
  - warmup_steps=500

 ##### Checkpoint selection
-The model at step 605000 has eval/loss of 0.4269.
-This checkpoint was pushed as spsither/wav2vec2_run10.605 to HuggingFace.
+The model at step 1340000 has eval/loss of 0.4124.
+This checkpoint was pushed as openpecha/wav2vec2_run10 to HuggingFace.

+### openpecha/mms_300_v1

+This model was trained on the same environment, data and hyperparameters as openpecha/wav2vec2_run10.
+Started the training on Apr 15th.